ludvigla/semla/cran-comments.md

 Examples in comments in:
 UpdateSTUtilityV1Object.Rd

-__Comment: Removed comment from example in UpdateSTUtilityV1Object.Rd.__
+__Comment: Removed comment from example in UpdateSTUtilityV1Object.Rd.
+Updated example to use real data.__

 \dontrun{} should only be used if the example really cannot be executed (e.g. because of missing additional software, missing API keys, ...) by the user.
 That's why wrapping examples in \dontrun{} adds the comment ("# Not run:") as a warning for the user.
 Does not seem necessary.
 Please unwrap the examples if they are executable in < 5 sec, or replace \dontrun{} with \donttest{}.

-__Comment: Removed dontrun from some tests and replaces with donttest for the remaining ones.__
+__Comment: Removed dontrun from some tests and replaced with donttest for the remaining ones.__

 Please ensure that your functions do not write by default or in your examples/vignettes/tests in the user's home filespace (including the package directory and getwd()).
 This is not allowed by CRAN policies.
 Please omit any default path in writing functions.
 In your examples/vignettes/tests you can write to tempdir().

-__Comment: Removed default paths from functions and changed to tempdir() in examples.__
+__Comment: Removed default paths from functions and changed to tempdir() in examples.
+Vignettes are only provided on our pkgdown website and thus excluded from the package build.__

 Please make sure that you do not change the user's options, par or working directory.
 If you really have to do so within functions, please ensure with an *immediate* call of on.exit() that the settings are reset when the function is exited. e.g.:
 ...